Spajić Cabinet

 The Spajić Cabinet is the 44th cabinet of Montenegro.
 It was elected on 31 October 2023 by a majority vote in the parliament.
-The government is composed of Europe Now, Democratic Montenegro, For the Future of Montenegro (NSD-DNP), Bosniak Party, Socialist People's Party, Albanian Forum, Albanian Alliance.
+The government is composed of Europe Now, Democratic Montenegro, For the Future of Montenegro (NSD), Bosniak Party, Socialist People's Party, Albanian Forum, and Albanian Alliance.
+The Democratic People's Party (DNP) withdrew its support from the cabinet on 31 January 2026 after the party's ministers resigned.